 Spreadsheets.
 Excel or google sheets are another common methods for data management.
 These offer more opportunities for closely analyzing data and monitoring progress, though they tend to be disconnected from other classroom solutions such as IEP software.

-Online software/applications.
-Different software solutions may offer various tools.
+Online special education software / applications.
+Different special education software solutions may offer various tools.
 However, generally, these applications tend to be more efficient and offer the ability to monitor and analyze each student’s performance with customizable reports, graphs, and other valuable insights.

 How do you know you’re using the right solutions?